 It doesn’t matter where you go, just go outside.

-And so, with these examples in mind, I am challenging you to spend one hour outside every day in November.
-I’ve been thinking about the challenge since I set it and while I know some of you will find it super easy to tick off that daily hour, I think I might struggle – and I’m sure I’m not the only one.
+And so, with these examples in mind, I am challenging you to spend one hour outside every day this week, this month, this year.
+I’ve been thinking about the challenge since I set it and while I know some of you will find it super easy to tick off that daily hour, I still struggle sometimes – and I’m sure I’m not the only one.
 But that’s the point of a challenge, it’s something to commit to, something to work at, something to put effort in to.
-I’d love it if you’d join in – head over to my original #OneHourOutside post and state your intentions… I can’t wait to get started!
+I’d love it if you’d join in – head over here and state your intentions… I can’t wait to get started!